 The location of your hip pain can be a start in finding out the nature of your pain, and sometimes—as described in the types of pain earlier—the source of your pain could be from somewhere else other than the symptomatic area.

-And researchers are still looking for that missing piece or pieces.
-As Milligan had mentioned, perhaps where clinicians and researchers should look into factors of hip pain and other types of pain beyond the biological factors, such as in the case of his patient with shoulder pain.
+Researchers are still looking for that missing piece or pieces.
+As Milligan said, perhaps where clinicians and researchers should look into factors of hip pain and other types of pain beyond the biological factors, such as in the case of his patient with shoulder pain.

 Perhaps one of those missing pieces for clinicians is being a good communicator—and listener—to those in pain.
 And no Level 1 or 2 class is going to teach anyone that.